 LENGTH AND SCOPE

-Though there is no page limit for papers submitted to AXA, as a guide invited papers are usually 10-12 pages, contributed papers usually 6-7 pages.
+There is no page limit for papers submitted to AXA.
 Papers are published in color in PDF format.

 SELECT PAPERS FOR THE JOURNAL, POWDER DIFFRACTION